cue-lang/cue/doc/ref/spec.md

 A struct resulting from such a unification is closed if either of the involved structs were closed.

+At the top level, an embedded value may be any type.
+In this case, a CUE program will evaluate to the embedded value and the CUE program may not have top-level regular or optional fields (definitions and aliases are allowed).

 Syntactically, embeddings may be any expression, except that `<` is eagerly interpreted as a bind label.